Contrary to the popular notion, ergonomics isn’t complicated, expensive or difficult to implement.

 Lighting is another overlooked area while designing an ergonomic friendly work area.
 Poor lighting can lead to eye strain and fatigue.
 At the same time, bright lighting isn’t helpful either.

 Glare from various surfaces or monitor screen can be irksome.
-To avoid all these troubles, adjust monitor brightness and contrast.
+To avoid all these troubles, adjust the monitor brightness and contrast.
 Keep the monitor height parallel to the line of sight.

 Also, focus on the overhead and surround lighting.
 An anti-glare screen is always good to reduce glare which causes eye strain.